 Get in the habit of keeping tabs on your credit score and (just as important) credit reports.
 You’re entitled to a free copy of your credit report from the three bureaus (Equifax, TransUnion and Experian) once a year.
 You can get those by going to annualcreditreport.com.
 We also maintain a list of all the places you can access your credit score for free.

-It’s important to keep up a strong credit score (700+) so you can always be eligible for the best financial products.
+It’s important to keep up a strong credit score (700+) so you can be eligible for some of the best financial products.
 Emergencies will happen and you never want to feel forced into turning to a payday or title loan lender in order to finance the unexpected.
 A strong credit score can make you eligible for a personal loan with a much lower interest rate, or to have a line of credit established with a credit union or to do a balance transfer if you charge an emergency to your credit card.